ebi-uniprot/uniprot-manual/release-notes/forthcoming-changes.md

 For more details on our novel workflow and how reference proteomes are changing, check: [Inside UniProt: Capturing the Diversity of Life - Reorganizing the Protein Space in UniProtKB](https://insideuniprot.blogspot.com/2025/06/capturing-diversity-of-life.html)

 For a brief summary of the changes to proteomes and subsequent UniProtKB changes please visit our [summary of proteomes](https://www.uniprot.org/help/refprot_only_changes) changes help page.

+# ChEBI data model change in UniProt SPARQL endpoint

+The [UniProt SPARQL enpoint](https://sparql.uniprot.org/) includes a snapshot of the ChEBI ontology that is in sync with a specific UniProt release.
+We will adapt our snapshots to match the data model changes in the core [ChEBI ontology provided by the ChEBI team](https://chembl.blogspot.com/2025/07/chebi-20-data-products.html).